lazydynamics/Gears.jl/docs/src/user_guide/index.md

 # [User Guide](@id user-guide)

-Welcome to the EnvironmentEngine User Guide!
+Welcome to the Gears User Guide!
 This section provides comprehensive reference documentation for all features and APIs.

 ## Quick Navigation